-During the past year the wonderful success of this Great Remedy has far exceeded our most sanguine expecta-tions; THOUSANDS HAVE BEEN CURED, and thousands have found out from actual experience that DR. RADCLIFFE'S GREAT REMEDY, SEVEN SEALS OR GOLDEN WONDER, is the MOST WONDERFUL PAIN DESTROYER IN EXISTENCE, the MOST EXPEDITIOUS, SAFE AND POW-EKFUL REMEDY KNOWN IN THE WORLD; CURES ARE EFFECTED ALMOST INSTANTLY, AS IF BY MAGIO.
-Thousands of Certificates have been received from all parts of our broad land, unsolicited and unakked for, speaking in heartfelt and universal praise of this Great Remedy, from personal knowledge of its almost miraculous powers in curing the most obstinate and protracted cases of Disease.
-We want a GOOD LIVE AGENT in every County in the United States and Canadas.
-It will pay you better than anything else you can take hold of.
-Send in your order.
-Secure your county at once, before its being taken by some one else.
-Exclusive Territory given.
-Agents are doing better with our Remedy than anything else they ever book hold of.
-Why is this?
-Because the Remedy does just as we say, and our Agents can warrant every Bottle.
-No Cure, No Pay.
-Knowing that we make all losses good, should they be called on to redeem a Bei-tle.
-Agents run no risk of loss.
+During the past year the wanderfal success of this Great Remedy has far exceeded our most sanguing expectation.
+THOI SANDS HAVE BEEN CURED, and thousands have found out from actual experience that DR RAID LIFFES GREAT REMEDY, SEVEN SEALS OR GOLDEN WONDER, as the MOST WONDERFIL PAIN DESTROYER IN EXISTENCE, the MOST EXPEDITIOUS, SAFE AND POW.
+EST I REMEDY KNOWN IN THE WORLD, CURES ARE EFFECTED ALMOST INSTANTLY.
+AS IF BY MADIC.
+Thousands of Certificates have been received from all parts of our broad land, unsoftened and anasses for speaking in heartiff and interestal praise of this Great Remedy, to an personal knowledge of its almost margarilla is powers in curing the most obstinute and protrasted cases of this asset we same a toloid LIVE AVENT in every consist in the failed while and Canagas.
+It will pay you before them an eithing also you can take hold of Send in your order.
+Secure your country at once, before its being tissen by some one close.
+Exclusive ferritory given.
+Agents are doing better with our Remedy than anything vise they every book pold of.
+Why is this Receive the Remedy does just as we say, and our Agents can warrant very Bottle.
+No chiefe, No Paf.
+Knowing that we make an house good, should they be called on.
+To redeem.
+By the Agents can no first an interest of the Agents can not be redeem.